Automate resources in your datacenter or cloud by using Hybrid Runbook Worker

 - In the Azure portal, go to your Automation account.

-- Under Settings, select Keys and note the values for URL and Primary Access Key.
+- Under Account Settings, select Keys and note the values for URL and Primary Access Key.
 You need this information for the next step.

 Open a PowerShell session in Administrator mode and run the following command.
 Use the -Verbose switch for a detailed log of the removal process.